 Do not reboot your computer after running RKill as the malware programs will start again.

-At this point you should download Zemana AntiMalware, or ZAM, in order to scan your computer for any any infections or adware that may be present.
+At this point you should download Zemana AntiMalware, or ZAM, in order to scan your computer for any any infections, adware, or potentially unwanted programs that may be present.
 Please download Zemana AntiMalware from the following location and save it to your desktop:

 Once downloaded, close all programs and open windows on your computer.